 If you have passed a level 2 vocational programme at school you will also need to have at least 3 GCSE grades at C or above to start an advanced level programme.
 Vocational GCSE qualifications count as any other GCSE.

-You can still take an Advanced Level course but you will need to think carefully about your course.
+You can still take an A-Level course but you will need to think carefully about your course.
 This reduces the number of options you can take.

-If you obtain 5 GCSEs at C or above but not including GCSE English or Maths, you will be required to work to improve your English or Maths, and your Level 3 programme will be limited to 3 ASs or an Extended Diploma or a Diploma and one AS in your first year at Priestley.
+If you obtain five GCSEs at 4 or above not including GCSE English or Maths, you will be required to work to improve your English or Maths and your Level 3 programme will be limited to three ASs or an Extended Diploma or a Diploma and one AS in your first year.

-If you do not achieve GCSE English and GCSE Maths at C or above, you will be required to work to improve both your English and Maths whilst taking a reduced Level 3 programme.
-This will normally result in a three year study programme.
+If you do not achieve GCSE English and GCSE Maths at 4 or above, you will be required to work to improve both your English and Maths whilst taking a reduced Level 3 programme.
+This will normally result in a three-year study programme.

 Working to improve English and or Maths does not mean you will automatically follow a GCSE programme.
 Other more suitable programmes may be available.
 The right programme for you will be determined at Registration, where once you have received your GCSE results tutors at the College will help you to pick an appropriate course for your qualifications.